 There is also compelling evidence that employees are more motivated by regular feedback than an annual performance review.
 Research by Gallop for example discovered that only 14% of employees strongly agree that annual reviews inspire them to improve.
 Meanwhile, team members are 5x more likely to strongly agree they receive meaningful feedback when managers provide this weekly rather than annually.
 Employees are also 2.7x more likely to be engaged.

 Being in sync with employee preferences

 Employee priorities and preferences on rewards are shifting all the time.
 Let’s get back to the Christmas party.
-Research by Reward Gateway discovered that seven in 10 employees would forego the traditional Christmas party in favour of frequent rewards throughout the year.
+Recent industry research discovered that 7 in 10 employees would forego the traditional Christmas party in favour of frequent rewards throughout the year.
 While 46% said that they would prefer savings on everyday purchases rather than a one-off party.
 Pulse surveys are great way to find out what employees really want – and what they don’t.

 No need to break the bank

 There are lots of great low-cost ways to reward employees without breaking the bank.
 From instant rewards to say thank you on the spot to points-based redeemable perks to company awards.
 If you are signed up with an employee benefits platform, don’t forget to encourage employees to make the most of any freebies on offer too.
 Just stopping by and saying thank you doesn’t cost a thing.
 Every little helps in showing your people that their hard work is valued.

 If you have a rewards and recognition programme in place but haven’t reviewed it for years you are not alone.
 Most businesses have a programme in place.
 WorldatWork research puts the figure at 87%.
 But here’s the thing.
 The study also found that nearly all programmes have been in place for five years and there hasn’t been much change in the space.